-Scientific Name: Dryocopus pileatus
+- Scientific Name: Dryocopus pileatus

-Females have the same markings but a black mustache and forehead, and their red crest are shorter and less brilliant.
+Females have the same markings but a black mustache and forehead, and their red crests are somewhat shorter and less brilliant.
 Both genders show large white underwing patches in flight and have black legs and feet.
 Juvenile birds look similar to adult females.

 While these birds do not sing, their loud, rapid "kuk-kuk-kuk-kuk-kuk" calls are just as distinctive and slightly accelerate toward the end of the call.
 The drumming of pileated woodpeckers is relatively slow and even, but also accelerates near the end of each sequence.
 There are long gaps between bursts of drumming.

 The pileated woodpecker is very similar to the presumed extinct ivory-billed woodpecker.
 In fact, the birds look so similar, it is believed a brief sighting of a pileated woodpecker may have been responsible for the ivory-billed woodpecker "rediscovery" in Arkansas in 2004-05, a rediscovery that was strongly debated and disputed, as strong, corroborative evidence could not be obtained.
 To date, the ivory-billed woodpecker is considered extinct, but optimistic birders still believe an isolated population may exist somewhere within its widespread historic range.